wp-plugins/scheduled-contnet-by-streama/readme.txt

 === Scheduled Content ===
 Contributors: Danny159
-Tags: scheduled content, timed, posts, content, page, streama Requires at least: 2.5
+Tags: scheduled content, timed, posts, content, page, streama, thatblogger Requires at least: 3.5
-Tested up to: 3.5
+Tested up to: 3.9
 Stable tag: 1.2

 Scheduled content enables you to schedule portions of a post or page and/or set an expiery date for that content.